-- 2.4 Queen Mary operates a two-tier system of examination boards: Subject Examination Boards (SEBs) and Degree Examination Boards (DEBs) (Academic Regulations, 1.24-1.50).
+- 2.4 Queen Mary operates a two-tier system of examination boards: Subject Examination Boards (SEBs) and Degree Examination Boards (DEBs).
 The terms of reference and membership of examination boards may be found in Section 6 of the Assessment Handbook. - 2.5 SEBs agree module results and failure, student progression, and extenuating circumstances claims.
 They make recommendations to DEBs on awards, classifications, retakes/first takes, and requests for the suspension of regulations.
 SEBs meet in February (associates), June (main UG boards, PG boards for progression), August/September (late summer assessment), and October (main PG boards). - 2.6 DEBs consider and agree recommendations for awards, classifications, and retakes/first takes.
 Progression and module marks are implicitly endorsed by DEBs.
-DEBs consider recommendations for the suspension of regulations, and must endorse these requests if they are to be considered by the Vice-Principal (Student Experience, Teaching & Learning).
+DEBs consider recommendations for the suspension of regulations, and must endorse these requests if they are to be considered by the Academic Registrar.
 DEBs ensure consistency and fairness between SEBs and the proper application of regulations; an external member sits on most DEBs to help meet these aims.
-DEBs meet in June/July, and October. - 2.7 The functions of SEBs and DEBs may be combined in certain instances.
+DEBs meet in June/July, and October.

-Relationship between examination boards and other committees of Senate
+Relationship between examination boards and other committees of the Senate

-2.8 Programme and module proposals and amendments are considered by Taught Programmes Board and/or the relevant Teaching and Learning Committee (or equivalent).
-Changes to the Academic Regulations and other institutional governance and policy are considered by Senate.
-Task and finish groups may be established to work on specific assessment projects and make recommendations to Senate.
-Further information on Senate and its committees may be found at www.arcs.gmul.ac.uk.
+2.7 Programme and module proposals and amendments are considered by the Taught Programmes Board and/or the relevant Teaching and Learning Committee (or equivalent).
+Changes to the Academic Regulations and other institutional governance and policy are considered by the Senate.
+Task and finish groups may be established to work on specific assessment projects and make recommendations to the Senate.
+Further information on the Senate and its committees may be found at www.arcs.qmul.ac.uk.